 Over the past decade some of the most successful companies have been steadily moving away from traditional annual performance reviews and appraisals, instead adopting quarterly – or even monthly – employee appraisals in an effort to build a more robust and consistent understanding of how their staff are performing and where changes need to be made.
 With large-scale remote working creating a wide variety of unfamiliar stresses, problems and other variables, making the transition to more regular appraisals is essential now more than ever.

 Whether you choose to adopt the quarterly or monthly appraisals process, you can use your performance management tools to schedule these reviews as well as access data from previous appraisals to gain a clearer insight into the progress made by your employees.
-Having an organized structure also means that you will be able to prepare the pertinent questions when carrying out the appraisal, as well as setting up templates which can be reused to save time.
+Having an organized structure also means that you will be able to prepare the pertinent questions when carrying out the appraisal, as well as setting up templates that can be reused to save time.

 3. Reconsider your metrics – and expectations – for performance

-The way in which HR leaders and managers define performance expectations is likely to be radically different than before COVID-19, with each business possessing its own unique set of characteristics which will impact how these expectations are understood.
+The way in which HR leaders and managers define performance expectations is likely to be radically different than before COVID-19, with each business possessing its own unique set of characteristics that will impact how these expectations are understood.
 At the same time, the metrics you’ll be using to measure performance is likely to require adjustment in light of any changes to expectations, and these changes should be reflected clearly and consistently throughout your performance management processes.

 These expectations should be tied to any career development conversations managers plan on having with employees as part of the appraisals process, with any relevant information employees might require in order to adjust to be communicated clearly via a multi-channel communications platform.